Improve Compliance and Uniform Administration Taxpayers’ Bill of Rights Annual Report to the Legislature

 We provide our supervisors with tools to assist in writing, routing, and storing employee performance evaluations.
 These tools help us reach our goal of every eligible employee receiving a timely evaluation.
-Last year, we rolled out a tool to assist supervisors in having effective one-on-one conversations with their employees, and we continue to reinforce the expectation that every supervisor will have regular one-on-one meetings with each of their employees.
+In addition, we provide tools to assist supervisors in having effective one-on-one conversations with their employees, and we continue to reinforce the expectation that every supervisor will have regular one-on-one meetings with each of their employees.

 A key component of employee and supervisor meetings is to have continuing discussions on performance expectations and to identify training and development needs.
 Discussing employee development opportunities is critical in today’s environment due to the rising number of employees who are eligible for retirement.
 It is an important part of our efforts related to workforce and succession planning.

 We strive to provide taxpayers, tax professionals, and external stakeholders with the information they need to file state tax returns completely, accurately, and timely.
 The department continues to focus on education and outreach efforts, creating useful tools and resources, and improving services.